Translation of my Masterthesis in Gerontology (M.Sc.) at the University of Erlangen, 2011

 The final step is verification, which involves refutation or confirmation of the initial thesis.
 Through the injunction, the basic procedure of gaining knowledge is repeatable and verifiable for all to a certain extent.

-A community of peers [...] - or of those who have adequately comprehended the first two factors (injunction and data) - arguably provides the best opportunity for verification, and all good science tends to turn to a community of knowledgeable peers for confirmation or refutation.
-(Wilber, 2001a.
-90)
+A community of peers—or those who have adequately completed the first two strands (injunction and data)—is perhaps the best check possible, and all good science tends to turn to a community of the adequate for confirmation or rejection.
+(Wilber, 2001a, 75)

 If this is transferred to practical research areas, deviations are to be expected here: While a simple memory test with prepared test material is relatively easy for most users to perform, meaning that the injunction can be followed by as large a group as possible, this is more difficult in studies on meditation practice, which is based on highly individual mechanisms that can hardly be influenced from the outside.
 However, since there are also different validity claims for all four areas of effect, it ultimately makes no difference whether data are obtained from a memory test or a meditation experience, as long as they do justice to the validity claim of the respective quadrant.

 Thus, the three strands of knowledge apply to science in all quadrants with their corresponding validity claims.
 Strictly speaking, the three strands must also take into account the different levels of development, for example of the researchers involved, the surrounding system or similar.
 The application of the injunction by a meditation novice will yield different results than that of a Zen master (levels of development), people with a highly developed cognitive and moral development lineage may evaluate interviews on moral judgements differently than cognitively less developed persons (lines), men and women may have different perceptions when applying an experiment and come to different results due to different contexts of experience (types) and finally the states must also be taken into account in an integral path of cognition: In which state did the observance of the injunction occur?
 In meditative contemplation, in a dream or in a waking state?